 Have go-to hairstyles

-Styling is probably the biggest thing transitioners stress about.
+Styling is probably the biggest thing transition-ers stress about.
 Or at least I did.
 When transitioning, you don’t want to constantly manipulate your hair, as it’ll make it more prone to breakage.
-But at the same time, it’s hard to find styles that work in blending your new growth and relaxed ends.
-Trust me, finding hairstyles that work to blend the two textures becomes more complexed throughout your journey.
+But, it’s also hard to find styles that blend your new growth and relaxed ends.
+Trust me, finding hairstyles that work to blend the two textures becomes more complex throughout your journey.
 These were my go-to hairstyles when transitioning that required low manipulation:

-• Tension blow-drying method: I did this more often when my hair was predominately natural (around year two).
-There’s tons of videos on how to do the tension blow-drying method – I learned about it from JourneyToWaistLength.
+- Tension blow-drying method: I did this more often when my hair was predominately natural (around year two).
+There are tons of videos on how to do the tension blow-drying method – I learned about it from JourneyToWaistLength.
 This method helped me blend both hair textures – especially when I did a set style (e.g. twist-out, braid-out, perm rod, etc.).

-• Buns: When all else failed, I always had a hair tie to put my hair in a bun in case it didn’t want to act right.
-Trust me, there’ll be days where your hair doesn’t work with you, and the two textures are noticeable.
+- Buns: When all else failed, I always had a hair tie to put my hair in a bun in case it didn’t want to act right.
+Trust me, there’ll be days when your hair doesn’t work with you, and the two textures are noticeable.

 Be patient & open to change